 Righteousness exalts a nation; And loving-commitment, To the peoples is sin (Proverbs 14:34 TS2009).

-The Hebrew word chesed, Strong’s number H2617, is derived from the verb chasad, Strong’s number H2616.
-According to Brown-Driver-Briggs Hebrew Lexicon, the verb changes meaning depending on the verb stem.
+The Hebrew noun chesed, Strong’s number H2617, is derived from the verb chasad, Strong’s number H2616.
+According to Brown-Driver-Briggs Hebrew Lexicon, the word changes meaning depending on the verb stem.
+Likewise, the noun can have different meanings.
 In this verse, the translator(s) completely missed this, and the end result doesn’t convey what the author said – in fact, it doesn’t even make sense.
 I am not a master of Biblical Hebrew, so I need to have confidence that the translator of my Bible knows these things.
+It appears this translator does not.

 If you are one who likes to check on things that you notice are different, you may want to pick up a copy of Green’s Interlinear Hebrew-Greek-English Bible.
-I has the Biblical text in the original language with a literal English translation directly underneath each word, and the Hebrew or Greek words are keyed to Strong’s Dictionary so that you can look them up.
+I has the Biblical text in the original language with a literal English translation directly underneath each word, and the Hebrew or Greek words are keyed to Strong’s numbers so that you can look them up in other references (not Strong’s, which primarily just gives you the King James Version usage).
 You can use it to confirm, verify or clarify a passage you are reading, understanding though that the translators are usually more familiar with the original languages than most of us.
+Remember that word forms can change the meaning of the root word.

 When sentence structure and word usage is awkward, uncomfortable or unnatural, the reader is less likely to recognize otherwise familiar passages and, much more importantly, less likely to commit them to memory.